Why more and more people are looking for modern small farmhouse plans?

 The entrance door leads to the staircase that is accessible from the garage as well.

-This farmhouse plan looks rather modern but you always can add a rustic feel to it through a few elements of farmhouse -related art and decor.
+This modern farmhouse plan looks rather plain but you always can add a rustic feel to it through a few elements of farmhouse-related art and decor.

 Don’t you love those garage barn doors and the whole farmhouse color scheme from the beginning of the 20th century?
-With 792 square feet of living space, this small plan features plenty of built-in storage and a 543 sq/ft double car garage.
+With 792 square feet of living space, this small and simple farmhouse plan features plenty of built-in storage and a 543 sq/ft double car garage.

 The gorgeous covered patio is perfect for late summertime barbeque dinners and simply enjoying outdoors.